 Understanding external requirements

 - Annual reports.
-Most states require corporations and LLCs to file an annual report (sometimes called something else like an annual statement), which provides states with certain basic information such as the legal name, principal office address, and the name of the registered agent and registered office address.
+Most states require corporations and LLCs to file an annual report (sometimes called an annual statement), which allows states to track formed or qualified corporations and LLCs.
 Other states require a biennial statement.
 In either case, states typically require that a fee

 - Franchise tax.
 Some states also have a franchise tax—a fee paid to the state for the privilege of operating as a corporation or LLC in that state.
 States employ different formulas, which may be based on business revenue or